choKaylee/choKaylee/README.md

 # 🌟 Kaylee Cho

-Hi, <br> I'm Kaylee,a Data Scientist.<br> I am currently a student at the Univeresity of Washington majoring in Informatics.
+Hi, <br> I'm Kaylee, a Data Scientist.<br> I am currently a student at the Univeresity of Washington majoring in Informatics.
 I like using ML models and python to find insights from complex datasets.
 And I also enjoy connecting the dots between finance and data to understand the world and how markets react to events which led me sat for CFA level 1 on May, 2025.
 I have experience using R markdown, Python, SQL, Tableau, and Statistical Analysis.

 ## 🌐 Socials: